 Specific phobias are the most common form of anxiety disorder.
 A specific phobia is an unreasonable fear caused by the presence of a specific object or situation.
 Some of the most frequent types of specific phobia include, fear of heights, illness and injury, small animals and bugs, being in a small area, tunnels or bridges, storms, and specific kinds of public transportation.

 Social Anxiety Disorder is similar to specific phobia, but instead contains the element of performance.
 People suffering from Social Phobia fear and avoid social situations because of anxiety about being embarrassed, disliked, or disappointing others.
 These fears fall into two categories: performance anxiety (such as public speaking) and interpersonal interactions (such as conversing with strangers at a party, or going on a date).
 Some people who suffer from social phobia are very shy, and feel anxious in almost every social situation, whereas others are simply afraid of a specific situation, such as public speaking or meeting with a superior.
 People with social anxiety disorder may use alcohol to help cope.
+More about social anxiety.

 Excessive anxiety and worry about everyday concerns are the primary symptoms of Generalized Anxiety Disorder.
 People with GAD often feel keyed up or on edge, are easily fatigued, have difficulty in concentrating, sleep disturbance, and muscle tension.
 People with GAD are often described as worriers.
 Because of the generalized symptoms, people with GAD often meet criteria for major depressive disorder as well.
 More about generalized anxiety disorder.